Differences Between Garage Door Opener Styles and Models

-Builders tend to use chain-driven openers because of their cheaper components and simpler construction.
-As the true original form of electronic garage door openers, there’s no denying that the chain drive transformed the way we live.
-Since the garage door opener became mainstream, a majority of Americans now use their garage like a front door.
-Chain drives are cheap, plain and simple.
-Their quality is questionable, their durability involves plastic cheap components, the warranty is nowhere near that of other garage door openers, and they are down right noisy.
 Most consumers are choosing not to have chain driven garage door openers installed, which has led to a change in retail sales focus for large corporations.
 Chain drives are rarely available even at your typical home improvement stores.
 There are models that account for the growing demand for wood faced, or “overlay” garage doors.
 These garage doors are much heavier- up to twice as heavy.
-For this reason, the chain drive can be quite practical for such applications.
-Author’s Pick: Liftmaster 8587 Heavy Duty Chain Drive.
+For this reason, a heavy-duty chain drive can be quite practical for such applications.

 Jackshaft “Side-Mount” Garage Door Openers

 The jackshaft garage door openers are applied to the side of a garage door, rather than along the ceiling.
 Side-mount openers use a shaft collar that attaches the opener to the end of the garage door shaft.
 When installed properly, the jackshaft is much more useful for situations that call for high lift garage doors, or homes with ceiling clearance issues.
 These openers are handy to free up storage space above the garage door.